owocki/adblock-to-bitcoin/wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-adblock-to-bitcoin is a wordpress blocks that allows publishers to monetize unused adspace when adblock is on.
+adblock-to-bitcoin is a wordpress blocks that allows publishers to monetize unused adspace when adblockers are on.

 == Description ==

-adblock-to-bitcoin is a wordpress blocks that allows publishers to monetize unused adspace when adblock is on.
-It turns ads into bitcoin donation solicitations when adblock is enabled.
+adblock-to-bitcoin is a wordpress blocks that allows publishers to monetize unused adspace when adblockers are on.
+It turns ads into bitcoin donation solicitations when adblockers are enabled.

 * Supports 4 ad sizes natively
 * Allows customized suggested donation amounts.
 * Allows customized ad copy.
+* Supports multiple adblockers.

 == Installation ==